All Episodes

 Hi, Mark.

-And what what I wanted to uh make make uh what I wanted to say was uh people need to realize that uh every meal they eat, there's probably uh at least a half a dozen diesel engines that were involved in it from uh moving it from the field to their uh plate, and that uh there is no alternate energy to run those engines on.
+And what I wanted to make what I wanted to say was people need to realize that every meal they eat, there's probably at least a half a dozen diesel engines that were involved in it from moving it from the field to their plate.

-People need to understand that that's there isn't any other source but oil, and we need uh we need oil at a reasonable price to keep those engines running because the food supply is not something that you can just let run out.
+And we need oil at a reasonable price to keep those engines running because food supply is not something that you can just let run out.

 You can't let it stop.

-We can't dally around on this that for the foreseeable future, not just agriculture and not just diesel engines, but the rest of us just driving in our normal lives are going to need an enormous amount of fossil fuels, and we better set about the business of getting it.
+We can't dally around on this, that for the foreseeable future, not just agriculture and not just diesel engines, but the rest of us just driving in our normal lives are going to need an enormous amount of fossil fuels, and we better set about the business of getting it.

 But in the meantime, turning our backs on our current oil needs is insane.